 33% of Americans Faced Some Form of Identity Theft at Some Point in Their Lives

 The number of identity theft scenarios in the U.S. is nearly 3 times higher than in other countries.
 Reports indicate that nearly 33% of Americans have faced some kind of identity theft attempt in their lives.
 Experts indicate that this number could increase significantly this year.

 Identity theft is a growing problem in the U.S. for the past few years.
-It is difficult for victims to deal with these issues because theft methods are becoming more sophisticated with time.
-Citizens must safeguard their personal information if they want to avoid identity theft scenarios in 2022.
+It is difficult for victims to deal with these issues because theft methods are becoming even more sophisticated with time.
+Citizens must safeguard their personal information by utilizing technology such as antivirus protection software, password managers, identity theft protection, and VPNs if they want to avoid identity theft scenarios in 2024.

 - 2024 ID Theft Crime Statistics and Sentencing